 Bronx Bus Accident FAQs

 Buses are a convenient and economical way for New Yorkers to get from one place to the next.
 They are a necessary convenience in any large metropolitan area.
-You can only imagine what life would be like without a bus service or without school busses to take children to school or on field trips.
+You can only imagine life without a bus service or school buses to take children to school or on field trips.

 However, millions of New Yorkers take buses every day in the Bronx and its surrounding boroughs, increasing the risk of bus accidents.
-Unfortunately, buses are rather sizable vehicles that can cause severe damages to passenger vehicles and their occupants, motorcyclists, bicyclists, and pedestrians.
+Unfortunately, buses are rather sizable vehicles that can cause severe damage to passenger vehicles and their occupants, motorcyclists, bicyclists, and pedestrians.

 At The Law Offices of Ivan M. Diamond, our Bronx bus accident lawyer sees this happen far too often.
-The good news is that we can help injured victims recover the compensation due to them under New York law.
+The good news is that we can help injured victims recover the compensation they deserve under New York law.